Blankvgx/HackNJIT-2023/README.md

 ## Getting Started

-We plan on designing a website with a nautical theme and a focus on reducing medical errors and accidents in a healthcare setting
+We plan on designing a website with a nautical theme and a focus on reducing medical errors and accidents in a healthcare setting.
+- Healthcare Staff Safety Checklist
+- Healthcare Staff Fatigue Monitoring
+- Patient Identification

 ## Links